Berlin's Humboldt Forum faces new criticism | DW | 01.06.2021

 The more modernist Humboldt Forum wing of the palace contrasts with the revived Prussian styling of the main palace

-Designed by Italian architect Franco Stella, the modernist Humboldt Forum wing of the palace houses two museums of the Prussian Cultural Heritage Foundation (Stiftung Preußischer Kulturbesitz), the state of Berlin and Humboldt University.
+Designed by Italian architect Franco Stella, the modernist Humboldt Forum wing of the Berlin Palace houses two museums of the the Prussian Cultural Heritage Foundation (Stiftung Preußischer Kulturbesitz), the state of Berlin and Humboldt University.

 However, it may be some time before the first visitors finally stream through the building.